Formal Operational Stage - Piaget's 4th Stage (Examples)

 1. Hypothetical Thinking: The ability to consider hypothetical situations and possibilities.
 For instance, a teenager might ponder, "What would happen if the sun never rose?"

-2. Abstract Thought: Thinking about concepts that aren't directly tied to concrete experiences, such as justice, love, or morality.
+2. Abstract Thought: Thinking about concepts not directly tied to concrete experiences, such as justice, love, or morality.

 3. Systematic Problem Solving: When faced with a problem, individuals can systematically test potential solutions.
 For example, if a science experiment doesn't produce the expected result, a student might change one variable at a time to determine which one is responsible.

 4. Metacognition: The ability to think about one's own thought processes.
-A student might reflect on how they study best or recognize when they're not understanding a concept.
+Students might reflect on how they study best or recognize when they do not understand a concept.

 6. Scientific Reasoning: Formulating hypotheses and conducting experiments in a methodical manner to test them.